The Yearly Reader

 Key Numbers: 137 games, .401 average, 99 runs, 211 hits, 42 doubles, 16 triples, 4 home runs, 99 RBIs.

 At age 35, Cobb hit over .400 for the last time in his career—though it was at the center of a postseason scoring dispute over an earlier hit that would have dropped him under the mark if deleted.
+His four five-hit games set an MLB record that would be equaled three times, but never surpassed.

 4. Tris Speaker, Cleveland